Calvin-LL/webpack-image-resize-loader/README.md

 ### `scaleUp`

 When true, images will be scaled up to a larger size.
-When false, if the desired size, either the desired height is greater than the height of the original image, the desired width is greater than the width of the original image, or `scale` is greater than 1, the size of the output image will be the same as the imported image.
+When false, if the desired size, either the `height` is greater than the height of the original image, the `width` is greater than the width of the original image, or `scale` is greater than 1, the size of the output image will be the same as the imported image.

 ### `fit`